PatWie/symphony-web/README.md

 This repository contains a small webserver handling the solving process of AMPL-models directly from your web-browser without external services.

-It uses [SYMPHONY from COIN-OR](https://github.com/coin-or/SYMPHONY) as the underlying framework.
-The webapp is written in *GO* coming with a light-weight webserver.
+It uses [SYMPHONY from COIN-OR](https://github.com/coin-or/SYMPHONY) as the underlying optimization-framework.
+The webapp is uses light-weight webserver (written in *GO*).

-# Install
+# Install and Use
+The installation procedure is different in Linux (Ubuntu) and Max OSX

+## Ubuntu

+You just clone the repository and build the docker by

 ```
 git clone https://github.com/PatWie/symphony-web.git